RubesWorld/blockchain-developer-bootcamp-final-project/README.md

 ## Industry Background
 The Waste Management industry is a billion dollar industry that will never cease to exist.
 Garbage is forever.
 The relationships within the industry are highly contractual.
 Landfills (1) make contracts with waste collection companies (2) who make contracts with local municipalities and commercial businesses that server as their accounts(3).
 There are instances in which a waste management company may handle both the garbage drop-off at the landfill and the collection and transportation of the garbage.
 Generally, the contracts are as follows:

-Landfills make an agreement with a waste collection company that ALL of their garbage will go to the land fill for a specific period of time.
-When the contract ends, the companies negotiate the rate per tonnage of trash and send invoices to the waste collection companies on a monthly basis as the garbage is weighed and dropped off at the landfill.
+Landfills make an agreement with a commercial business or local municpalities account that states that ALL of their garbage will go to the land fill for a specific period of time.
+The garbage is collected on the agreed pick-up schedule and invoices are sent to the account on a monthly basis as the garbage is weighed and dropped off at the landfill.
+When the contract ends, the companies negotiate the rate per tonnage of trash and the time period.
+There are instances where there is also a contracted trucking company to handle pick-ups.

 This means the garbage producer wants to keep their numbers low while the landfill wants to see the tonnage high, as it leads to a higher invoice payment for them.
 Here is the conflict of interest factor that is required for a blockchain platform.